balajipachai/basketcoin-sc/README.md

-# freelancing-sc
+# basketcoin-sc

-List of smart contracts that I work upon as a freelancer
+List of smart contracts for Basketcoin